Adroiti/docs-for-code-review-tools/RuboCop/Lint-DefEndAlignment.md

 ## Description

-This cop checks whether the `end` keywords of method definitions are aligned properly.
+This rule checks whether the `end` keywords of method definitions are aligned properly.

 Two modes are supported through the EnforcedStyleAlignWith configuration parameter.
 If it's set to `start_of_line` (which is the default), the